dprojects/Woodworking/Docs/MagicPanelsAPI.md

 			* array with two arrays with objects [ subs, objects ]:
 				* subs - for subs[i] it is selected sub
 				* objects - for objects[i] it is object for subs[i] selected sub
-			* or 0 if there are no selection or other error, so this should raise tool error
+			* or empty array [] if there are no selection or other error, so this should raise tool error

 ### isType(iObj, iType="Clone"):

 ##### Description: